New skein invariants of links: Skein theory for the generalized invariants

-{\it The inductive hypothesis} $(n-1)$: Assume that for any link diagram $L \in \mathcal{L}_{n-1}$ a unique polynomial $H[R](L) \in \mathcal{Z}$ is associated, which is independent of the choices made during its evaluation, is invariant under Reidemeister III moves and Reidemeister II moves, non-increasing beyond $n-1$ crossings, and which satisfies formula (1) of Theorem~\ref{hofr} and also formula (2), if it is a union of unlinked knots.
+{\it The inductive hypothesis} $(n-1)$: Assume that for any link diagram $N \in \mathcal{D}_{n-1}$ a unique polynomial $H[R](N) \in \mathcal{Z}$ is associated, which is independent of the choices made during its evaluation, is invariant under Reidemeister III moves and Reidemeister II moves, not increasing the distance beyond $n-1$, and which satisfies formula~(1) of Theorem~\ref{hofr}.
+As a consequence, note that if $L_{\varepsilon}$ has distance $n$ from $d L_{\varepsilon}$ then the right-hand side of (\ref{mixedskein}) is well-defined by the inductive hypothesis $(n-1)$.

-The basis of the induction is a generic link diagram with zero crossings for which there is nothing to prove.